 Overall, the modern cultural narrative programs us to live inauthentic lives.
 We fake happiness from an early age.
 We learn to look, dress and live the illusion of success.
 The mantra is “fake it, even if we don’t feel like it, and if you don’t make it, keep faking it!”
 You can buy your way into a happy life.
 Wrong.

-Life expectancy from birth is a method most often used to measure overall health.
+Life expectancy from birth is most often used to measure overall health.
 The USA ranks 43 out of the top 50 for longevity (2).
 Let that sink in — the world’s most modern healthcare system with the most food available and only number 43 in longevity?
 What gets in the way of these resources?

 “Only fake happiness comes with the compulsion to flaunt it.” ― Mokokoma Mokhonoana